aonsager/aonsager.github.io/_posts/2025-04-07-outgrowing-coolify.md

 archive:
 - coding
 slash:
 blurb: I initially chose Coolify as a self-hosted alternative to Heroku when it got too expensive.
-Now that I have learned a fair bit about server management, I’ve found that I may no longer need Coolify’s hand-holding.
+Now that I have learned a fair bit about server management, I've found that I may no longer need Coolify's hand-holding.
 ---

 I initially chose [Coolify](https://coolify.io/) as a self-hosted alternative to Heroku when it got too expensive.
 Coolify makes a lot of things very easy, but I ended up having to dig in to the details and learn a lot to fix things that didn't work.
 Now that I have learned a fair bit about server management, I've found that I may no longer need Coolify's hand-holding.